 current-time; see Time of Day.)
 Note that on some FAT-based filesystems, only the date of last access is recorded, so this time will always hold the midnight of the day of last access.

 (high . low), where low holds the low 16 bits.
-If the inode is wider than 32 bits, the value is of the form
+If the inode number is too wide for even that, the value is of the form

-highholds the high bits, middle the next 24 bits, and low the low 16 bits.
+highholds the high bits, middle the middle 24 bits, and low the low 16 bits.

 and here is how the result is interpreted:

 is neither a directory nor a symbolic link.

 has only one name (the name files.texi in the current default directory).

 is owned by the user with name ‘lh’.